- Executive Board

 - To work with and support the USDC Family Council in their efforts to improve the quality of life for all individuals residing at USDC.

-To support the establishment of the Featherstone Ridge Dental Clinic.
+To support the Featherstone Ridge Dental Clinic.

 - To support the use of the Clinic as a training facility for dentists, hygiene students, dental students, dental staff etc., as it will help these individuals become familiarized and comfortable with working with individuals who have profound I/DD's.